lcdservices/biz.lcdservices.encodedemail/README.md

-# biz.lcdservices.encryptedemail
+# biz.lcdservices.encodedemail

-This extension creates a new token entitled "Encrypted Email" which encrypts and returns the contact's primary email.
+This extension creates a new token entitled "Encoded Email" which encrypts and returns the contact's primary email.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).